Collective punishment: Israel

+Eritrea and Ethiopia

 North Korea

-In North Korea, political prisoners are sent to the kwalliso concentration camps along with their relatives without any fair trial.
-North Korean citizens convicted of more serious political crimes are sentenced to life imprisonment, and the summary two generations of their family (children and grandchildren) will be born in the camps as part of the "3 generations of punishment" policy instigated by state founder Kim Il-Sung in 1948.
+In North Korea, political prisoners are sent to the kwalliso concentration camps along with their relatives.
 North Korea's political penal labor colonies, transliterated kwalliso or kwan-li-so, constitute one of three forms of political imprisonment in the country, the other two being what Hawk (2012) translates as "short-term detention/forced-labor centers" and "long-term prison labor camps" for misdemeanor and felony offences respectively.
 In total, there are an estimated 150,000 to 200,000 political prisoners housed within the North Korean imprisonment system.
 In contrast to these other systems, the condemned are sent there without any form of judicial process as are their immediate three generations of family members as kin punishment.

 North Korea's kwalliso consist of a series of sprawling encampments measuring kilometers long and kilometers wide.
 The number of these encampments has varied over time.
 They are located mainly in the valleys between high mountains, mostly in the northern provinces of North Korea.
 There are between 5,000 and 50,000 prisoners per kwalliso, totaling perhaps some 150,000 to 200,000 prisoners throughout North Korea.
 The kwalliso are usually surrounded at their outer perimeters by barbed-wire fences punctuated with guard towers and patrolled by heavily armed guards.
 The encampments include self-contained closed "village" compounds for single persons, usually the alleged wrongdoers, and other closed, fenced-in "villages" for the extended families of the wrongdoers.